 Properly made application

-Section 261 of the Sustainable Planning Act 2009 (SPA) outlines the following mandatory criteria that an application must satisfy in order to be deemed a 'properly made' application.
+Section 51 of the Planning Act 2016 outlines the following mandatory criteria that an application must satisfy in order to be deemed a 'properly made' application.
 The application must:

 - be made to Moreton Bay Regional Council

-- be in the approved form (using the correct IDAS forms);
+- be in the approved form (using the correct Development Assessment forms);

 - be accompanied by all mandatory supporting information (ie. applicable plans and reports);